By Tim Lambert

 There were no female actors in the 16th century.
 Boys played women’s parts.
 Plays were usually held during the day because of the difficulty of lighting a stage.

 Meanwhile, Tudor children played with wooden dolls.
 (They were called Bartholomew babies because they were sold at St Bartholomew’s fair in London).
 They also played cup and ball (a wooden ball with a wooden cup on the end of the handle.
-You had to swing the handle and try and catch the ball in the cup).
+You had to swing the handle and try to catch the ball in the cup).

 Boys usually went to a kind of nursery school called a ‘petty school’ first then moved onto grammar school when they were about seven.
 The school day began at 6 am in summer and 7 am in winter (people went to bed early and got up early in those days).
 Lunch was from 11 am to 1 pm.
 School finished at about 5 pm.
 Boys went to school 6 days a week and there were a few holidays.